2605govind/Planora/months.md

 4. Troubleshoot and resolve errors in the Send OTP and Forgot Password APIs.

+10-11-2025
+1. Understanding message queues in a microservices architecture.
+2. Implementing an email service using a message queue to send OTP and reset password emails.
+3. Creating APIs for sendOtp, verifyOTP, forgotPassword, and resetPassword.

 06-11-2025
 1. Collect all schemas and their relationships, and create a complete database with all necessary columns and attributes for the tables.
 [10.00 AM - 01.45 PM]